-Hollywood, CA – Plastic Pollution Coalition is hosting a star-studded panel discussion on January 19 (2pm PST/5pm EST) exploring the portrayal and prevalence of single-use plastics in film and TV, featuring Hollywood activists and artists Yareli Arizmendi, Fran Drescher, and Kyra Sedgwick, alongwith Dana Weinstein, Project Specialist for the Media Impact Project at the Norman Lear Center, USC.
-The panel will be moderated by Dianna Cohen, Co-Founder and CEO of Plastic Pollution Coalition.
+Hollywood, CA – Plastic Pollution Coalition hosted a star-studded panel discussion on January 19 exploring the portrayal and prevalence of single-use plastics in film and TV, featuring Hollywood activists and artists Yareli Arizmendi, Fran Drescher, and Kyra Sedgwick, along with Dana Weinstein, Project Specialist for the Media Impact Project at the Norman Lear Center, USC.
+The panel was moderated by Dianna Cohen, Co-Founder, and CEO of Plastic Pollution Coalition.

 As part of Plastic Pollution Coalition’s new multi-year initiative to “Flip the Script on Plastics,” these and many more entertainment industry players are putting into practice the old adage that “life imitates art” by modeling the systemic change needed to solve the plastic pollution crisis, a significant contributor to the climate crisis.
 They are part of a growing coalition of actors, writers, producers, and showrunners who are committing to shun single-use plastics on set and to use and show package-free and reusable and refillable systems on screen in popular television shows and movies.

 Single-use plastics are the primary source of plastic pollution on the planet, with Americans alone discarding more than 30 million tons of plastic a year.
 With 99% of plastics made from fossil fuels, the climate and environmental justice implications are significant and increasing.
 The plastics industry’s contribution to climate change is on track to exceed that of coal-fired power in the U.S. by 2030.